JalalAmeerzai/Panacloud-Bootcamp-c2/README.md

 # PanaCloud Bootcamp Class 7 - Asynchronous Programming

-## Callbacks and Promises
+## Callbacks, Promises and Async/Await
-This class will teaches about asynchronous programming using Callbacks and Promises
+This class will teaches about asynchronous programming using Callbacks, Promises, Async & Await